Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 What’s Legal

-- Online sports betting is fully legal in Indiana since October 3, 2019 under House Enrolled Act 1015.
+- Online sports betting is fully legal in Indiana.
+Mobile and online sportsbooks have operated since October 3, 2019 — the first day operators went live under House Enrolled Act 1015.
 Bettors may wager from anywhere within Indiana state lines using a licensed app.

 - Land-based casino gaming is legal at 13 IGC-licensed properties across the state.
 Table games, slots, and poker rooms are available.